rohan-deshpande/trux/README.md

 ## Extending

 The `Trux.Model` and `Trux.Collection` classes are fairly barebones and are designed to be extended for your own use cases.
-By themselves they just provide an architectural pattern for changing data and broadcasting these changes to your UI.
+By themselves they really just provide an architectural pattern for changing data and broadcasting these changes to your components.

 The power of Trux lies in extending these classes.
 Let's look at an example of how to do this